obsidianmd/obsidian-help/en/Plugins/Canvas.md

 ### Add text cards

 You can add text-only cards that don't reference a file.
+You can use Markdown, links, and code blocks just like in a note.

 To add a new text card to your canvas: